 On this basis, major maintenance activities that will occur as part of the operation of the Seagreen Project will vary, and will depend on various factors (e.g., need for component repair / replacement).
-The total number of 500m major maintenance safety zones that can be active at any one time across the Seagreen site will be agreed as part of the separate WTG application, however under this application no more than two will be active simultaneously.

 In terms of vessel types to be used, it is likely that the majority of maintenance activities will be SOV led.
 However, there may be a need for separate vessel types in the event that any significant "major maintenance" is required.
 The vessel types needed will be dependent on needs arising, and as such cannot be confirmed at this stage, however large vessels including HLVs or jack ups may be required.